Gingerbread House Icing Recipe

 Gingerbread house icing on a mini gingerbread house.

-Want to make gingerbread house building so MUCH easier?!
-First, toss the icing in the gingerbread house kit because it’s too hard to pipe, takes so long to dry, and has zero fluff to it.
+Want to make gingerbread house building so much easier?
+First, toss the icing in the gingerbread house kit you bought at the grocery store because it’s too hard to pipe, takes so long to dry, and has zero fluff to it.

-I use this icing every year for my homemade gingerbread house recipe and make batches when I host aย gingerbread house partyย for the kids!
+I use this icing every year for my homemade gingerbread house recipe and make batches when I host a gingerbread house party for the kids.
+What better way to celebrate the holiday season?

 Gingerbread house icing in piping bags.